PeterOrliczki/java-oop-web-db-pa/README.md

 # About

-Codecool Java OOP Web DB PA is a Maven managed dynamic web-application.
+Plane Ticket and Taxi Cab Fare Buyer is a Maven managed dynamic web-application.

 # DataSource